 The program contemplates a minimum of 57 academic credits distributed as follows: 9 credits in core courses, 12 credits in elective courses inside the student's specialty, 9 credits in elective courses outside the student's specialty, 6 of them in a specialty of the program, 6 credits in advanced courses, 3 credits in seminars, and 18 credits in doctoral dissertation.
-The core courses are: Analysis of Algorithms, Foundations of Computing, and Databases.
+The core courses are: Analysis of Algorithms, Foundations of Computing, and Computer Architectures.
 The elective courses for the specialty of Computer Science and Engineering can be selected from the elective courses of the Master in Science in Computer Engineering, while the electives for the specialty of Scientific Computing, from the Master in Science in Scientific Computing.
 Qualifying and candidacy examinations are also required.
-The qualifying exam is based on the core courses, and it is offered once a year.
-The candidacy examination, on the other hand, is based on the student's thesis proposal.
+The qualifying examination is based on the core courses, and it is offered the first week of classes, each August.
+The candidacy examination, on the other hand, is based on the student's thesis proposal and is offered by the student's committee.
 Overall, the curriculum emphasizes research and creativity over passive learning.
 Thesis results are expected to be published in a recognized journal before the Ph.D. degree is conferred.